multipath-tcp/mptcp_net-next/Documentation/networking/mptcp-sysctl.rst

 	Default: 1

+userspace_pm_default - BOOLEAN

+	Set the default path manager type to use for each new MPTCP socket.
+The in-kernel path manager is used if this is set to 0, and a userspace path manager is used if the value is set to 1.
+In-kernel path management will control subflow connections and address advertisements according to per-namespace values configured over the MPTCP netlink API.
+Userspace path management puts per-MPTCP-connection subflow connection decisions and
+	address advertisements under control of a privileged userspace program, at the cost of more netlink traffic to propagate all of the related events and commands.

+	This is a per-namespace sysctl.

+	Default: 0

 stale_loss_cnt - INTEGER
 	The number of MPTCP-level retransmission intervals with no traffic and pending outstanding data on a given subflow required to declare it stale.